Colors for Kids – Learn Colors 1 to 10

 Finally, make pink by taking a small amount of red and mixing in more white.
 The more white you add, the lighter it becomes, just like soft cherry blossom petals.

-Red + WhiteWhy Colors Matter for Young Children
+Red + WhiteColors for Kids – Why Colors Matter for Young Children

-Step-by-step ideas for teaching basic colorsWhy colours matter for kids
+Step-by-step ideas for teaching basic colorsWhy teaching colors is important

 - Language growth: First, color words turn “ball” into “red ball” or “blue ball”, so sentences slowly become richer.

-- Observation skills: Next, looking for colours makes kids notice shapes, sizes and tiny details around them.
+- Observation skills: Next, looking for colours makes kids notice shapes, sizes, and tiny details around them.

 - Early math thinking: Then, sorting toys or blocks by colour builds grouping and counting skills in a simple, hands-on way.